Acupuncture

 Traditional acupuncture is based on the belief that an energy, or "life force", flows through the body in channels called meridians.
 This life force is known as Qi (pronounced "chee").

-Practitioners who use acupuncture in the traditional way believe that when Qi doesn't flow freely through the body, this can cause illness.
+Practitioners who use acupuncture in the traditional way believe that when Qi does not flow freely through the body, this can cause illness.
 They also believe acupuncture can restore the flow of Qi, and so restore health.

 Uses of acupuncture